rerdavies/pipedal/docs/Debugging.md

 under systemd.
-Note that when running under systemd, `pipedald` runs under an unprivileged `piedal_d` service account, and relies it's group (also 'pipedal_d`) in order to access its data files, and to communicate with the `pipedaladmin` service, which does run with root priveleges when `pipedald` needs to perform operations that do required root privileges.
+Note that when running under systemd, `pipedald` runs under an unprivileged `piedal_d` service account, and relies it's group (also 'pipedal_d`) in order to access its data files, and to communicate with the `pipedaladmin` service, which does run with root privileges when `pipedald` needs to perform operations that do required root privileges (e.g. shutdown/reboot and starting  and stopping WiFi services).

 For what it's worth, `pipedaldmin` is virtually undebuggable, becuase it does require root privileges to run.
 If you really _must_ debug pipedaladmin, you can fire up a sudo isntance of Visual Studio Code